In the next three to five years, organizations will see an unprecedented amount of disruption with the advancement of cognitive computing.

 As a technologist, it can be all too easy to be excited by the advances of technology and what it can offer and forget the human implications.

 Also, if you look at the way film and TV portrays future technological advancement, it is most often in a negative way, which re-enforces people’s concerns.

 I personally think organisations like Google, Microsoft, Amazon etc do show empathy at a corporate level and have an understanding of the impact of the technologies they are developing.

 Recently, Microsoft CEO Satya Nadella was asked about the implications of AI and he responded: “You can see the impact of AI through the lens of augmenting human capability, human enjoyment, human creativity.
 That’s the lens through which we’ll look at it.”

 We definitely need a continued focus on the promotion of positive benefits of technological advancement.
 Used in the right way it can, and and already is, making massive positive change to people’s lives.
 One example of this is the Seeing AI project and another The Big Life Fix series by the BBC, where makers and software developers get together to solve real life problems and challenges with technology.

 However, we also need to keep in mind that advancing technology can also be dividing and even scary to some people.
 I don’t think there is a magic solution to solve that – but I do think that it is important to continue to challenge and debate the issues to keep them top of mind and in focus.

-Top technological changes in 2017
+Top technological changes

 Each business is different and will have unique technological needs.
 Even so, can you tell us what key technological trends businesses must embrace to stay ahead?